- Introduction – The Islamic Invasion of the Iberian Peninsula

 Other densely populated cities, like Seville, also developed during the time period, mostly along the broad Guadalquivir valley in southern Spain – which became the heartland of al-Andalus.
-And as such huge urban areas cropped up, their immediate environs were converted into irrigational suburbs and gardens that supported the burgeoning population of the Iberian Moors.
+And as such huge urban areas cropped up in medieval Spain, their immediate environs were converted into irrigational suburbs and gardens that supported the burgeoning population of the Iberian Moors.

-Qiyan songs inspired by the music of Al-Andalus.
+Qiyan songs are inspired by the music of Al-Andalus presented in the video above.
 In terms of history, Qiyan referred to a particular class of non-free yet educated females (in the medieval Muslim world) who were trained in singing, poetry, recitation, and sometimes even shadow puppetry.
 The songs above were sung by a group called Qiyan Krets.
 As for history, the third composition (starting at the 7:49 mark) – Lamma Bada Yatathanna is sometimes attributed to Ibn al-Khatib, a 14th-century Andalusian polymath.

 And finally, as a form of a unique cultural synthesis, while Arabic (or rather Andalusi Arabic) was the official language of the administration, the Moors of al-Andalus, including top officials and military commanders possibly preferred their Aljami or Latinia – a language evolved from Latin, in domestic circumstances.

 The Architecture of Moorish Spain